aptos-foundation/AIPs/aips/aip-20.md

     /// - `b[0..48]` is $c_1$ serialized using `FqFormatMsb`.
     /// - `b[48..96]` is $c_0$ serialized using `FqFormatMsb`.
     ///
-    /// NOTE: currently information-only, not implemented.
+    /// NOTE: not implemented.
     struct Fq2FormatMscMsb {}

     /// The finite field $F_{q^6}$ used in BLS12-381 curves.
     /// It is an extension field of `Fq2`, constructed as $F_{q^6}=F_{q^2}[v]/(v^3-u-1)$.
     ///
+    /// NOTE: not implemented.
-    /// NOTE: currently information-only and no operations are implemented for this structure. struct Fq6 {}
+    struct Fq6 {}

     /// A serialization scheme for `Fq6` elements,